martinlowinski/halfthetruth.de/_posts/2012-03-03-jekyll-is-the-new-wordpress.markdown

 Wordpress is nice, so what's the matter?
 Well, my server crashed a few times in the last year mostly because it couldn't handle the load.
 As it is only running lighttpd and MySQL it is easy to pinpoint what the problem is.
 I'm currently running a growing number of Wordpress instances (plus some handmade code) on this server.
 You can install Wordpress in 5 minutes but I can't migrate to a bigger machine in 5 minutes.
 "The Cloud is the solution", one would say.
 Indeed, it is _a_ solution but a rather expensive one [[1]](http://blog.carlmercier.com/2012/01/05/ec2-is-basically-one-big-ripoff/ "EC2 is basically one big rip-off")[[2]](http://gigaom.com/2012/02/11/which-is-less-expensive-amazon-or-self-hosted/ "Which is less expensive: Amazon or self-hosted?") for this blog.

-So instead of constantly switching to bigger machines or invest in the cloud, I want to reduce the load (who doesn't want that?).
+So instead of constantly switching to bigger machines or invest in the cloud, I want to reduce the load (who doesn't want that?) and speedup the page generation.
 The $100-question is how?
 I've already tried some stuff:

 * W3 Total Cache and [WP-Cache](/2011/08/27/wp-cache-error-500-after-upgrade-to-wordpress-3-2-1)
 * PHP bytecode cache XCache